stacks-task-manager/docs/docs/server/installation.md

 ## Importing server settings

-In order to work properly with Stacks app the server needs to import a `JSON` configuration file.
-Download the schema JSON file from <a href="/assets/server/pb_schema.json" download>**here**</a> and follow the next 3 steps:
+In order to work properly with the Stacks app the server needs to import the custom `pb_schema.json` configuration file.
+Check the [previous step](#downloading-settings) in case you're missing this file, and follow the next 3 steps:

 1. click on `Settings`
 2. click `Import collections` from the sidebar
-3. click the `Load from JSON file` button and select the previously downloaded `pb_schema.json` file
+3. click the `Load from JSON file` button and select the `pb_schema.json` file

 <img :src="$withBase('/assets/img/server/import-settings.png')">